Laurence Llewelyn-Bowen: Work since 2007

+In 2020, renowned designer has teamed up with handcrafted furniture brand Aspire to launch the new upholstered bed design.

 Since 17 August 2021 he has re-appeared as resident designer on the reboot of the popular 90s makeover show Changing Rooms on Channel 4 with new host Anna Richardson.
 In 2022 he appeared in Pilgrimage as part of a group of celebrities with different religious affiliations who travelled in the footsteps of Saint Columba.
-Llewelyn-Bowen participated as a "non-conforming pagan"..
+Llewelyn-Bowen participated as a "non-conforming pagan".

 He switched on the Blackpool Illuminations on 2 September 2022 replacing Johnny Vegas who had to pull out at short notice.

-Artisan Furniture

-In 2020, Llewelyn-Bowen designed a furniture collection with British furniture manufacturer, wholesaler and dropshipper Artisan Furniture, consisting of handmade, solid wood furniture designs showcasing carving, painted and dark stained furniture pieces.
-The LUX collection by Llewelyn-Bowen is set to be available for both dropship and wholesale.

 Personal life

 Until 2004 Llewelyn-Bowen lived in Kidbrooke, South East London.
-He, his wife Jackie and their two daughters, Cecile (born 1995) and Hermione (born 1998), moved to a 17th-century, grade-II listed manor house in Siddington, a small village near Cirencester, Gloucestershire in April 2007.
+He, his wife Jackie and their two daughters, born 1995 and 1998, moved to a 17th-century, grade-II listed manor house in Siddington, a small village near Cirencester, Gloucestershire in April 2007.

-He and his wife are ambassadors to the aid agency CARE International UK and in February 2008 visited the cyclone-hit areas of Bangladesh.
-They are also active patrons for children's cancer charity CLIC Sargent and Shooting Star Children's Hospice.

-Llewelyn-Bowen is also a patron of the children's charity MERU, co-founded by his father Trefor Llewelyn-Bowen with Bill Bond in 1970.

-He has a home in Port Isaac, Cornwall, which is well known as the filming location of the popular television series Doc Martin.

 He is related to Emanuel Bowen, map maker to King George II.